boxwise/dropapp/README.md

 Will generate a new migration based on the diff of /db/migrations/schema.php.

+### Debugging

+We have enabled XDebug remote debugging in the default Docker configuration, so you can step through your code.

+If you're using VS Code, if you install the [PHP Debug](https://marketplace.visualstudio.com/items?itemName=felixfbecker.php-debug) extension and start the 'Listen for XDebug' configuration, you can then set breakpoints in your code.

 ### Contribution guidelines ###

 You gotta be awesome and kind